-The summarized operating results of the Company that follow are presented on a pro forma basis as if the following had occurred on January 1, 2001 (dollars in thousands): all significant acquisitions and dispositions completed during 2001 and first quarter 2002, the issuance of Charter Holdings senior notes and senior discount notes in January 2002 and 2001, the issuance of Charter Holdings senior notes and senior discount notes in May 2001, and contribution of the net proceeds contributed to Charter Holdings from the issuance of and sale by Charter of convertible senior notes and Class A common stock in May 2001.
+The summarized operating results of the Company that follow are presented on a pro forma basis as if the following had occurred on January 1, 2001 (dollars in thousands, except per share data): all significant acquisitions and dispositions completed during 2001 and first quarter 2002, the issuance of Charter Holdings senior notes and senior discount notes in January 2002 and 2001, the issuance of Charter Holdings senior notes and senior discount notes in May 2001, and the issuance of and sale by Charter of convertible senior notes and Class A common stock in May 2001.
 Adjustments have been made to give effect to amortization of franchises acquired prior to July 1, 2001, interest expense, minority interest, and certain other adjustments.
 These transactions did not have a significant impact on the operating results for the three months ended March 31, 2002.